 I took a class on sustainable futures that semester, and these pressing issues that the Paris Agreement cites were explained.
 “We need to care about the future our planet,” they taught us.
 We read about predicting futures in 2080 and beyond.
 But I kept asking myself:

 Why care about a future beyond our own?

-The human trait of compassion is also a motivation towards sustainability.
 We feel compassion for the people of the future whose lives are threatened because of our noxious practices.
-We feel a responsibility for these practices, and recognize that there’s something we can do now to help those people.
-This is a compassion for the generations after us, perhaps of our lineage or that of others.
+We feel a responsibility for these practices, and recognize that there’s something we can do now.

 I am profoundly appreciative of the compassion of those who care for a sustainable future beyond their own.
 It is a testament to human connection not only to the people we know now, but to the people of the future who we will never meet.